intellivoid/Kanri/README.md

  - You must sign off on your commit.
  - You must sign the commit via GPG Key.
  - Make sure your PR passes all CI.

- ## Notices

-"Haruka Aya" is a trademark owned by Haruka LLC, acquired and currently maintained by Intellivoid Technologies.
-HarukaPyro is owned and maintained by Intellivoid Technologies.

-All rights and trademarks belong to their respective owners.